Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

-The classic ES system \cite{krstic2000stability,ariyur2003real} in its simplest forms (the one we use in this paper) can be considered as an input-output system.
+ES systems \cite{krstic2000stability,ariyur2003real,scheinker2024100}, generally speaking, can be considered as input-output systems.
 The input is a perturbation (modulation) action/signal, which causes variation in the system dynamics.
-This translates into variations (corresponding to input perturbations/modulation) in the objective function, which is considered the output in ES systems.
-We note here that the objective function may not be known, and what matters is its measurements.
-As long as the measurements of the objective function are accessible, the ES system in fact does not need even the system dynamics; hence, the model-free nature of ES systems.
-These measurements are the only feedback the ES system needs to update its input, and start the cycle anew.
+This translates into variations (corresponding to input perturbations/modulation) in the objective function, which is considered the output in ES systems and the only feedback required.
+Recently, inspired by the flapping mechanics of insects, a class of ES systems was proposed \cite{elgohary2025extremum}, which is relevant to systems possessing mechanical structure (e.g., systems described by Newton's second law or Euler-Lagrange formulation) with generalized forces that are quadratic in velocities; this matches, and can be applied to, the system representing hovering at hand in (\ref{eq:Model_state_space}).
+Unlike most control techniques, in ES systems, even the objective function, including its maximum/minimum point, can be unknown.
+All that the ES system needs is access to its \textcolor{black}{local} measurements.
+Unfamiliar readers with why this model-free nature of ES (including dealing with unknown objective functions) is particularly useful for the paper at hand, and is a near-unique property among control techniques, may refer to these two papers regarding model-free, real-time light-source seeking \cite{ECC2024,unicycle_bio_inspiration} by ES systems -- see also this video \cite{Unicycle_multiple_positions}.
+In these papers (and the video), the light source, which represents the maximum of the objective function, that is, the light signal itself, is unknown position-wise; the ES system steers the robot to the light source without any information about the position of the source, but by simply measuring (sensing) light.
 In this paper, we characterize and treat hovering flight as an ES system (i.e., ES is the model and control simultaneously for hovering).
 First, we expand on the philosophy/reasoning behind our hypothesis before moving into our attempt to provide a proof of concept.